 Electric Tram Pantograph Detects Fault Cable Connection

-There was evidence of wear due to abrasion and impacting abrasive wear, which can be caused by abnormal interaction with the overhead line equipment (OLE) contact wire.
+There was evidence of abrasion and impacting abrasive wear, which can be caused by abnormal interaction with the overhead line equipment (OLE) contact wire.
 The impact damage was thought to be caused by the pantograph horns striking the knuckle -a mechanism for connecting railway cars in a train.
 The abrasive wear was apparent for some time but appeared to be worsening over time.

 In order to try to detect the location of where potential wear could be developing, PCMS mounted four high-definition cameras to monitor the pantograph during operation along the full length of the tram route.

 Two tri-axial accelerometers were mounted to determine if any abnormal forces were being induced to the pantograph; one accelerometer was mounted to the frame supporting the pantograph and the other was mounted directly to the pantograph.

 To ensure continuous/real-time data was captured, the 2600 was configured to acquire transient data during the test period.

 Video footage showed a possible connection between the pantograph horns and the adjacent overhead cable at a location under a bridge.
 However, the perspective of whether the cable actual make contact with the horns is difficult to detect through the camera.
 PCMS recommend further investigation to determine the validity of the observation.
 The distances between the cables were determined by comparing the span of the pantograph.